zubatyuk/cmol/README.md

 ####Perform quantum-chemical calculations of interaction energies

-  You can prepare input files for DFT+BSSE calculations with [http://cec.mpg.de/forum/ Orca] using mkinps-orca-dim.py script (look at the script if you want to change level of theory).
+  You can prepare input files for DFT+BSSE calculations with (ORCA)[http://cec.mpg.de/forum/] using mkinps-orca-dim.py script (look at the script if you want to change level of theory).

   For each `MyStructure-d###.xyz` run: